petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 	```

    !!! note
-      If your user and password aren't `test@liferay.com` and `test`, respectively, replace those values in the `Document_POST_ToSite.sh` script before running it.
+       If your user and password aren't `test@liferay.com` and `learn`, respectively, replace those values in the `Document_POST_ToSite.sh` script before running it.

 The script uploads itself to your site's Documents and Media.